-- 421.590 Medical treatment programs; sex offenders; establishment; rules; report to legislature.
-(1) For the purposes of this section: - (a) "Medical treatment program" means a treatment program based on a successful medical model that has been proven to reduce recidivism, and that may include treatment by prescribed medication when recommended by a qualified psychiatrist or physician, psychological treatment, or both.
-Any treatment administered under a medical treatment program must be within the range of treatments generally recognized as acceptable within the medical community. - (b) "Program participant" means a person sentenced for a term of imprisonment based on conviction of a sex crime or a felony attempt to commit a sex crime, or a person who is eligible for parole or post-prison supervision after a term of imprisonment based on conviction of a sex crime or a felony attempt to commit a sex crime, who agrees to participate in a medical treatment program after having been evaluated to be a suitable candidate and who has been provided with adequate information to give informed consent to participation. - (c) "Sex crime" means rape in any degree, sodomy in any degree, unlawful sexual penetration in any degree and sexual abuse in the first or second degree. - (2) The Department of Corrections shall establish a medical treatment program for persons convicted of a sex crime or a felony attempt to commit a sex crime.
+421.590 Medical treatment programs; sex offenders; establishment; rules.
+(1) For the purposes of this section:

+(a) "Medical treatment program" means a treatment program based on a successful medical model that has been proven to reduce recidivism, and that may include treatment by prescribed medication when recommended by a qualified psychiatrist or physician, psychological treatment, or both.
+Any treatment administered under a medical treatment program must be within the range of treatments generally recognized as acceptable within the medical community. (b) "Program participant" means a person sentenced for a term of imprisonment based on conviction of a sex crime or a felony attempt to commit a sex crime, or a person who is eligible for parole or post-prison supervision after a term of imprisonment based on conviction of a sex crime or a felony attempt to commit a sex crime, who agrees to participate in a medical treatment program after having been evaluated to be a suitable candidate and who has been provided with adequate information to give informed consent to participation.

+(c) "Sex crime" means rape in any degree, sodomy in any degree, unlawful sexual penetration in any degree and sexual abuse in the first or second degree.

+(2) The Department of Corrections shall establish a medical treatment program for persons convicted of a sex crime or a felony attempt to commit a sex crime.
 Any person sentenced for a sex crime or a felony attempt to commit a sex crime may be evaluated to determine if available medical or psychological treatment would be likely to reduce the biological, emotional or psychological impulses that were the probable cause of the person's criminal conduct.
 If the evaluation determines that the person is a suitable candidate, the department shall offer to allow the person to participate in the medical treatment program.
-The person must agree to become a program participant. - (3) The State Board of Parole and Post-Prison Supervision shall offer as a condition of parole or post-prison supervision to persons convicted of a sex crime or a felony attempt to commit a sex crime the opportunity to participate in a medical treatment program established by the Department of Corrections under this section.
-Any person eligible for release for a sex crime or felony attempt to commit a sex crime may be evaluated to determine if available medical or psychological treatment would be likely to reduce the biological, emotional or psychological impulses that were the probable cause of the person's criminal conduct.
+The person must agree to become a program participant.

+(3) The State Board of Parole and Post-Prison Supervision shall offer as a condition of parole or post-prison supervision to persons convicted of a sex crime or a felony attempt to commit a sex crime the opportunity to participate in a medical treatment pro-gram established by the Department of Corrections under this section.
+Any person eligible for release for a sex crime or felony attempt to commit a sex crime may be evaluated to determine if available medical or psychological treatment would be likely to reduce the biological, emotional or psycho-logical impulses that were the probable cause of the person's criminal conduct.
 If the evaluation determines that the person is a suitable candidate, the board shall offer to allow the person to participate in the medical treatment program.
-The person must agree to become a program participant. - (4) The Department of Corrections shall adopt rules prescribing the procedures and guidelines for implementing the medical treatment programs required under the provisions of this section. - (5) The Department of Corrections shall report to the Sixty-eighth and Sixty-ninth Legislative Assemblies on the success of the medical treatment programs required under the provisions of this section, including a report on recidivism rates of program participants.
-[1993 c.807 s.5]
+The person must agree to become a program participant.

+(4) The Department of Corrections shall adopt rules prescribing the procedures and guidelines for implementing the medical treatment programs required under the provisions of this section.
+[1993 c.807 §5; 2003 c.14 §233]
-Note: 421.590 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 421 or any series therein by legislative action.
-See Preface to Oregon Revised Statutes for further explanation.